vineethprabhakaran/jsWorkshop/Basics/Hoisting.md

 ## Hoisting

-* Vaiable declaration and function declaration are processed before any code is executed.
+* Variable declaration and function declaration are processed before any code is executed.
 * So declaring code or function anywhere in the code is equivalent to declaring at the top.
 * So variables and functions can appear to be used before even they were declared this behaviour is called hoisting.